Mrs. Grainne Humphries

-This is Meg Lutovsky’s third year teaching fourth grade at Saint Agnes.
+This is Meg Lutovsky’s fourth year teaching fourth grade at Saint Agnes.
 Mrs. Lutovsky taught fifth grade for nine years in the Arlington Diocese before coming to St. Agnes.
 She has a bachelor’s degree from the University of Notre Dame.
 Mrs. Lutovsky cantors regularly at St. Agnes on the weekends and is expecting her first baby in September!
 She loves music, football, and reading.

 Ms. Kate Siemon